 If you're nice about how you complain about poor food you can usually get your food for free, or at least free drinks or a pudding.

 You can also complain about poor products.
-If a product doesn't perform properly or breaks through "normal use" you can usually get your money back (or a replacement) through complaining, without needing a warrantee.
+If a product doesn't work, or breaks through "normal use", you can get money back without a warrantee.

 Under the Sale of Goods Act 1979, products must be of ‘satisfactory quality’, ‘fit for purpose’ and ‘as described’, as well as lasting for a ‘reasonable’ amount of time.